Recessions: 10 Facts You Must Know

-This indicator worked this time around too.
+This indicator worked for the Pandemic Recession too.
 The yield curve inverted multiple times in 2019 and early 2020.
 On March 3, the three-month T-bill yielded 1.13%, and the 10-year T-note yielded 1.1%.
 (To make matters a bit more complicated, some economists prefer using the two-year T-note yield instead of the three-month T-bill.)
 The index of leading economic indicators is a composite of 10 indicators – including the stock market and consumer confidence – and is useful for those who want a broader view of the economic picture.

 Does the Federal Reserve Cause Recessions?